RoanFourie/STM32F4-DISCO-EMBITZ-Blinky/README.md

 # Blink the 4 LEDs on the STM32F407-Discovery board

+When the button is not pressed:
+- The Blue and Green LEDs are off;
+- The Red LED stays on;
+- The Orange LED blinks.
+When the button is pressed:
+- The Red and Orange LEDs are off;
+- The Green button stays on;
+- The Blue button blinks.

 Getting started with the [STM32F407-Discovery](https://stm32f4-discovery.net/stm32f4-links/) board using the [EmBitz IDE](https://www.embitz.org/).
-Blinking the 4 LEDs [modified this article](http://www.firmcodes.com/stm32f407-discovery-gpio-tu).
+Blinking the 4 LEDs [modified and used this article](/User Manuals/isildak_en.pdf) and [used this article](http://www.firmcodes.com/stm32f407-discovery-gpio-tu) to get it working.
 Flashed using [ST-Link Utility](http://www.st.com/en/development-tools/stsw-link004.html).

+>I left all the autoconfigured standard libraries so the project could be used as a template.

+---
+Hex file for flashing to board:
+/STM32F407Disco/bin/Release/STM32F407Disco.hex
+Manually added these files:
+/STM32F407Disco/Delay/fm_stm32f4_Delay.c
+/STM32F407Disco/Delay/fm_stm32f4_Delay.h
+/STM32F407Disco/LED/fm_stm32f4_led.c
+/STM32F407Disco/LED/fm_stm32f4_led.h

 ---